danielpetri1/bbb-recording-exporter/README.md

 Ruby with the Nokogiri and Loofah gems installed <br  />

 ###  Rendering options
-If your server runs BBB 2.2 or earlier, it is advised to set the flag `REMOVE_REDUNDANT_SHAPES` to **true** in `render_whiteboard.rb`.
+If your server runs BBB 2.2 or earlier, it is advised to set the flag `REMOVE_REDUNDANT_SHAPES` to **true** in `export_presentation.rb`.
 This will ensure the live whiteboard feature is still supported, require less storage space and increase rendering speeds.

 Less data can be written on the disk by turning `SVGZ_COMPRESSION` on.

 To make rendering faster and less resource-intensive, download FFMpeg's source code and replace the file `ffmpeg/libavcodec/librsvgdec.c` with the one in this directory.
-After compiling and installing FFMpeg, enable `FFMPEG_REFERENCE_SUPPORT` in `render_whiteboard.rb` .
+After compiling and installing FFMpeg, enable `FFMPEG_REFERENCE_SUPPORT` in `export_presentation.rb` .

 The video output quality can be controlled with the `CONSTANT_RATE_FACTOR`.